Tyler-Wagner/Notes/ForwardEdge/All Notes.md

 			- ICMP redirect every time I try to ssh client
 			- ICMP Redirect every time I try to ping client
 		- Still performing a normal key exchange but how much of it is normal and how much is messed up
+		- Key's and the communication between two machines is perfectly fine from what I can tell
+		- After hard reset
+			- SSH still disabled
+			- website is disabled
+			- Deleting known hosts from .ssh did not resolve the issue on my end
+		- To access 192.168.0.2 via ssh you have to tunnel from 0.1 to 0.2
+		- Must be hub's IP to access client's ssh
 - **ENCRYPTION**
 	- The minimum number of characters in a message before it stops padding is 18
 		- Padding is the same exact bunch of characters for each key